Fahad-al-sadat/enterprise-network-lab/README.md

 🎓 M.Sc. in Computer Science & Engineering
 Jahangirnagar University

-🌐 GitHub
+**GitHub**

 https://github.com/Fahad-al-sadat

-💼 LinkedIn
+**LinkedIn**

 https://linkedin.com/in/fahad-al-sadat

 ---

+# 📄 License

+This project is licensed under the MIT License.

+---

 <div align="center">

-## ⭐ If you like this project, please consider giving it a Star.
+### ⭐ If you found this project useful, please consider giving it a Star.

-**Thank you for visiting my repository!**
+Thank you for visiting this repository!

 </div>